Nirmillem Nirmonem

 Nirmillem Nirmonem is a 2019 Indian Konkani-language romantic film directed by Melwin Elpel and produced by Henry D'Silva Suratkal.
 The film stars Prathap Menezes, Hera Pinto and Seema Buthello in the lead roles.
 The film's background score is composed by Nandhu J Jabez, music by Pappan Joswin with cinematography handled by Manjunath Hegde and editing done by Chandu Vuppalapati.

 After the success of Nashibaso Khel(2016) film this is the second film produced by Henry D'silva under the banner of Preston Enterprises.
-Nirmillem Nirmonem was released theatrically on 23 Aug 2019, and generally received positive reviews from critics, praising the cast performances (particularly Hera Pinto, Prathap Menezes ,Meenakshi Martins and Seema Buthello).
+Nirmillem Nirmonem was released theatrically on 23 Aug 2019, and generally received positive reviews from critics, praising the cast performances (particularly Hera Pinto, Prathap Menezes, Meenakshi Martins and Seema Buthello).

 Plot

-The film revolves around the lives of Linora, a rich kid and Sunny, a foster kid of a priest who grew up in a quiet village of Mangalore.
-They have a excellent childhood and grow up together.
+The film revolves around the lives of Linora, a rich child and Sunny, a foster kid of a priest who grew up in a quiet village of Mangalore.
+They have an excellent childhood and grow up together.

 All is well when suddenly life takes a turn and they are separated.
-Linora gets married to NRI Businessman Godwin and flew to Dubai, Realising this depressed Sunny gets into a car accident in the middle of the night driven by Dr. Hera.
+Linora marries a NRI businessman, Godwin, and flies to Dubai, Realising this depressed Sunny has a car accident in the middle of the night driven by Dr. Hera.
 She takes care of him until he recalls his past.
-Hera develops a bond with sunny but he refuses her proposal as he only loved Linora and comes back to the priest in the foster house.
+Hera develops a bond with Sunny but he refuses her proposal as he only loved Linora and returns to the priest in the foster house.

-At the end when Linora realises her betrayal towards sunny comes back to the homeland but it was too late as he had already moved on and found his life's true purpose.
+At the end when Linora realises her betrayal towards Sunny returns to the homeland but it was too late as he had already moved on and found his life's true purpose.